feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 13:00:00                  52.35                   0.65

-Alternatively, we can remove the introduced nan values and readjust the target:
+Alternatively, we can remove the nan introduced in the lag features and adjust the target:

 .. code:: python